ietf-llc/endowment-policy-consultation/README.md

 1. The applicable law has changed from the US District of Columbia to the US State of Delware, where the IETF LLC is registered.

 2. The ISOC endowment policy notionally created an endowment council chosen from the donors that had to be consulted on key endowment decisions.
 As far as we know, this council was never established.
 The new policy no longer includes such a council so as not to undermine the financial management role of the IETF LLC board as delegated to it by RFC 8711 [6].

 3. The ISOC policy set out a variety of specifics on how the endowment funds should be managed.
 The new policy replaces this with a reference to the IETF LLC's existing Investment Policy Statement [7].

-4. The ISOC policy contained a significant amount of  administrative process, which for the IETF LLC is superseded by its Accounting Policy [8].
+4. The ISOC policy contained a significant amount of administrative process, which is superseded by the IETF LLC Accounting Policy [8].

-5. Added a section intended to ensure that the language around the endowment is tightly controlled and does not introduce any unintentional new restrictions.
+5. A section has been added to ensure that the language around the endowment is tightly controlled and does not introduce any unintentional new restrictions.

 The net result is a much shorter proposed new policy.